-Student evaluation completion compliance rates will be monitored on a quarterly basis and any student found to be out of compliance at the time will be required to attend a mandatory one-hour session to complete any pending evaluations.
+Student evaluation completion compliance rates will be monitored on a quarterly basis and any student found to be out of compliance at the time will be required to attend a mandatory one hour session to complete any pending evaluations.
 Students will receive a notice via email that they are required to attend the mandatory session to complete their evaluations.
-Failure to complete evaluations and/or attend the mandatory sessions may result in the following disciplinary actions:
+Failure to

 - 1. A written notice from the Associate Dean of Undergraduate Medical Education - 2.
-A mandatory meeting with the Associate Dean of Undergraduate Medical Education

-3. Appearance before the Academic Performance Review Committee (APRC)
+A mandatory meeting with the Associate Dean of Undergraduate Medical Education - 3.
+Appearance before the Academic Performance Review Committee (APRC)

-Above is a summary of the USF Student Evaluation Procedure.
-Please review MCOM's Student Handbook for the full text of this policy.
+Above is a summary of the USF Student Evaluation Guideline.
+Please review MCOM's Student Handbook for the full text of this guideline.

-Sessions Recording Policy
+Sessions Recording Guideline